About Transfers

-Prague (Praha in Czech) has been the capital of the Czech lands for over eleven hundred years.
-It used to be one of the political and cultural hearts of Europe for centuries, the central crossroad of the ancient trade routes, the centre of Holy Roman Empire in 14th century, a safe place during the constant Turkish attacks on Austria.
-Prague was not destroyed in WW2 and it was not changed by modern buildings due to communistic insolvency.
-That is why this city is full of beautiful historical buildings and interesting sights.
+Prague has been the capital of the Czech lands for eleven hundred years."PRAHA" - in the Czech language - used to be the political and cultural heart of Europe for centuries, the central crossroad of the ancient trade routes, the centre of Holy Roman Empire in 14th century, a safe place during the constant Turkish attacks on Austria.

 Web camera picture